By Tim Tapping, Board Member of Sakya Monastery of Tibetan Buddhism & President of Northwest Dharma Association

 Moses Tovar, a volunteer and sangha member, had this to say:

-Yes, the passing into Paranirvana of His Holiness Vajra Dhara Kyabgön Dagchen Rinpoche, is difficult.
+Yes, the passing into Parinirvana of His Holiness Vajra Dhara Kyabgön Dagchen Rinpoche, is difficult.
 Yet the Sakya family has persevered through the centuries.

-His three grandsons have all been in training since age 4 to assume leadership within the Sakya school.
+Three of his three grandsons have all been in training since age 4 to assume leadership within the Sakya school.
 H.E.
-Khondung Avikrita Vajra Rinpoche, H.E.
-Khondung Asanga Vajra Rinpoche, and H.E.
-Dhungsey Abhaya Vajra Rinpoche, are poised to lead the Sakya family and lineage into the 21st century for the benefit of all sentient beings.
+Khöndung Avikrita Vajra Rinpoche, H.E.
+Khöndung Asanga Vajra Rinpoche, and H.E.
+Khöndung Abhaya Vajra Rinpoche are poised to lead the Sakya family and lineage into the 21st century for the benefit of all sentient beings.
 The future is in capable hands.